How Singapore Turned Geography Into Power

 Singapore doesn’t gamble with its future.
 It builds with a century in mind — elevating critical infrastructure, hardwiring future sea level rise into every project, and designing underground drainage systems that double as water storage.
 Their strategy starts with clarity about risk, and a refusal to be caught unprepared.

 Florida and New York City both face complex challenges in maximizing their geographic strengths.
 Miami’s world-class trade access is tempered by rapid urban growth and evolving climate pressures.
 New York has experimented with forward-thinking projects like the Big U but, like many global cities, continues to navigate rising risks and aging infrastructure.
-Both illustrate the importance of integrating long-term resilience into urban growth strategies.
-Both cities reflect a larger challenge: the wealth of geography means little without the discipline of long-term strategy.

 Singapore’s long-term planning offers lessons in resilience that could benefit Florida’s approach to climate adaptation.
 Florida faces urgent pressures to adapt infrastructure to rapidly changing climate conditions.
 Enhancing resilience will require more proactive use of the latest data and planning tools.